DeependraD/ProgrammingNotes/git_lessons/01-git_lessons.md

 git reset HEAD "file_name"
 git reset HEAD "*.ext"` # ext is the extension of the files that will be unstaged/unadd.
 Afterall, patterns are recogized in filename specification.
 ```
-## Tracking while I'm learing git

-1. When you want to rename a file, use
+## What if you want to rename a file but have not changed the contents ?

  ```
  git mv old_file_name new_file_name